hot-dogs/whots16-data-report/docs/source/5_section.md

 Some MicroCATs used in the moorings were outfitted with pressure sensors ( {numref}`mooring_subsurface`).
-Biases were detected in the pressure sensors by comparing the on-deck pressure readings (which should be zero for standard atmospheric pressure at sea level of 1029 mbar) before deployment and recovery.
+Biases were detected in the pressure sensors by comparing the on-deck pressure readings (which should be zero for standard atmospheric pressure at sea level of 1029 mbar) before deployment and after recovery.
 {numref}`table-15` shows the magnitude of the bias for each of the sensors before and after deployment.
-To correct this offset, a linear fit between the initial and final on-deck pressure offset as a function of time was obtained and subtracted from each sensor. {numref}`figure5.1` shows the linearly corrected pressures measured by the MicroCATs located above 200 m during the WHOTS-16 deployment.
+To correct this offset, a linear fit between the initial and final on-deck pressure offset as a function of time was obtained and subtracted from each sensor.
+Only three of the deep instruments registered on-deck pressure after recovery, all other instruments stopped recording data before recovery due to battery drainage.
+For these last instruments only a
+before-deployment pressure bias correction was applied.
+{numref}`figure5.1` shows the linearly corrected pressures measured by the MicroCATs located above 200 m during the WHOTS-16 deployment.
 For all these sensors, the mean difference from the nominal instrument pressure (based on the deployed depth) was less than 1.2